YoRyan/open-nec/Docs/for-contributors/rolling-stock/amtrak-aem7.md

-# AEM-7
+# Amtrak AEM-7

-The EMD AEM-7 is the sole locomotive included with the Philadelphia to New York Northeast Corridor DLC.
+The EMD AEM-7 is the sole locomotive included with the Northeast Corridor: New York - Philadelphia DLC.

-## Warning Devices
+## Warning devices

 #### CabSignal